Yes No Share to Facebook

 - Obligation of Full Disclosure: The prosecution has a continuous obligation to provide all relevant information to the defence as is in line with the principles set out in R. v.
 Stinchcombe, [1991] 3 S.C.R.
 326, whereas the Supreme Court determined that failing to meet this duty can undermine the fairness of the trial.

-- Timing and Completeness: The timely and thorough disclosure of pertinent evidence is essential, whereas the R. v.
+- Timing and Completeness: The importance of timely and complete disclosure of relevant evidence is imperative, whereas, according to R. v.
 McNeil, [2009] 1 S.C.R.
-66, case establishes that any delays or incomplete disclosures can severely prejudice and hinder the accused person during the preparation for trial.
+66, delays or incomplete disclosures can greatly prejudice and impair the accused person when preparing for trial.

-- Emerging Challenges: The challenges related to digital evidence per *York (Regional Municipality) v.
-McGuigan*, 2018 ONCA 1062, and accessing third-party records as outlined in R. v.
+- Emerging Challenges: The intricacies of managing digital evidence cited in York (Regional Municipality) v.
+McGuigan, 2018 ONCA 1062, and obtaining third-party records according to R. v.
 O'Connor, [1995] 4 S.C.R.
-411, encompass various issues concerning evidentiary materials held by, accessible to, or that may be obtained by, the prosecutor.
+411, cover various concerns about evidentiary materials held by, accessible to, or possibly acquired by, the prosecutor.

 Here are links to four (4) other webpages: